Crowd Counting with Decomposed Uncertainty: Abstract

 \section{Abstract}

 Research in neural networks in the field of computer vision has achieved remarkable accuracy for point estimation.
 However, the uncertainty in the estimation is rarely addressed.
 Uncertainty quantification accompanied by point estimation can lead to a more informed decision, and even improve the prediction quality.
 In this work, we focus on uncertainty estimation in the domain of crowd counting.
+With increasing occurrences of heavily crowded events such as political rallies, protests, concerts, etc., automated crowd analysis is becoming an increasingly crucial task.
+The stakes can be very high in many of these real-world applications.
 We propose a scalable neural network framework with quantification of decomposed uncertainty using a bootstrap ensemble.
 We demonstrate that the proposed uncertainty quantification method provides additional insight to the crowd counting problem and is simple to implement.
-We also show that our proposed method outperforms the current state of the art method in many benchmark datasets.
-To the best of our knowledge, we have the one of the best systems for ShanghaiTech part A and B, UCF-CC 50, UCSD, and the best for UCF-QNRF datasets.
+We also show that our proposed method exhibits the state of the art performances in many benchmark crowd counting datasets.